scottgallant/forestry-content-marketing/wp-to-jekyll.md

 ### My Background with WordPress and Why I Started Looking for Something New
 Professionally, I've been working in the digital marketing realm since 2007.
 I can remember the glory days of stuffing hundreds of hidden keywords in a site's footer and buying links from Digital Point forums (shhh, don't tell Google).
 The first digital agency I worked with focused on Drupal development before becoming an all-WordPress shop.
 Each agency I've worked with since has positioned itself as a "WordPress Specialist" in some shape or form.

 Working in those WordPress-centric environments, I gained firsthand experience of the pros and cons of a dynamic CMS, particularly from the client's perspective.
-It wasn't until a year ago, when I started looking to transition from a purely digital marketing role to something more involved in front end development, that the annoying WordPress "quirks" that would make me scratch my head before sending out a support ticket became cause for all night hair-tearing sessions of epic frustration.
+It wasn't until a year ago, when I started transitioning from a digital marketer to a front end developer, that the annoying WordPress "quirks" that would make me scratch my head before sending out a support ticket became cause for all night hair-tearing sessions of epic frustration.

 My gripes with dynamic CMSs in general, and WordPress in particular, are the same that many developers share: